kiegroup/container-builder/README.md

 ## The Next Steps

-Despite this code being a PoC, it can evolve to do more and abstract the build stage for a shareable use among both projects.
+Despite this code being a PoC, it can evolve to do more and abstract the build stage for a shareable use among Kaniko and Camel-K.
-There's a ton of `TODO` tags scattered in the code that needs work.

 In a nutshell, a few EPICs: